Akuli/odotdot/docs/tutorial.md

 var thingy = (new Mapping [["key 1" "value 1"] ["key 2" "value 2"]]);
 ```

-The messy part is just an array of `[key value]` lists.
+The messy part is just an array of `[key value]` arrays.
+You can put anything
+into an array, even other arrays.

-Now we can access the values of our keys with the `.get` method:
+Now we can access the values of our keys with the `get` method:

 ```python
 print (thingy.get "key 2");   # prints "value 2"